 Here you can only select the working mode.
-Six working modes are available for you to choose in on-grid status, i.e Self Use, Feed-in Priority, Backup mode, Peak Shaving, TOU and Manual.
+Working modes are available for you to choose in on-grid status, i.e Self Use, Feed-in Priority, Backup mode, Peak Shaving, TOU, Manual and Smart Schedule.
 You can choose the working modes according to your lifestyle and environment.
 Please refer to "2.7 Working Mode" for introduction of the modes and "10.7.1 User Setting" for specific setting of each mode.

-=====Mode Select=====

->Self Use

-Feed-in Priority

-Backup Mode
+=====Mode Select===== >Self Use Feed-in Priority Backup Mode

-backup Houc